Weekly walks in Lochaber | The Oban Times

 NEVIS HILLWALKING CLUB

-Meeting point for walks is the car park at the Ben Nevis Highland Centre.
+walks is the car park at the Ben Nevis Highland Centre.
 Departure 8am.
-Alternatively, if you want to join the group elsewhere, contact the co-ordinator.
+Alternatively, if you want to join the group elsewhere, contact the

 LOCHABER AND LORN RAMBLERS

 Walk leader to be contacted beforehand for meet up and start times.
 Car sharing usually possible and you can try before you buy.
-You can walk three times with the club before joining and Ramblers’ Club membership.
+You can walk three times with the club before joining and Ramblers’ Club membership is only £3.25 per month or less if paid annually or concession.